layoutBox/PinLayout/README.md

 * Manual layouting (doesn't rely on auto layout).
 * PinLayout exist to be simple and fast as possible!
 In fact it is fast as manual layouting.
 See [performance results below.](#performance)
+* Full control: You're in the middle of the layout process, no magic black box.
+	* You can add conditions (if/switch/guard/...) related to device orientation, device type, traitCollection, animations, ...
+	* You can add iterations and enumerations (for/while/forEach/...)
 * Layout one view at a time.
+Make it simple to code and debug.
 * Concise syntax.
 Layout most views using a single line.

 * Stateless